TIK-NFL/jupyterhub/README.md

 ## Build and Run using docker-compose

-1. Clone Jupyterhub-Cloud and enter the base directory of the project.
+1. Clone Integrable Jupyterhub and enter the base directory of the project.
 2. Generate an `.env` file containing definitions of environment variables which are passed to the services we want to build.
     ```
     cat << EOF > .env